 CISA helps election officials mitigate risk and enhance the security and resilience of election facilities.
 Local communities are the first line of defense in keeping the public safe and secure.
 CISA offers free guidance and services on protective measures that election officials can implement to protect election facilities and voting locations.
-For additional information, contact your local Protective Security Advisor via central@cisa.dhs.gov or visit cisa.gov/protective-security-advisors.
-Additional resources are also available at cisa.gov/topics/physical-security and cisa.gov/resources-tools/resources/security-resources-election-infrastructure-subsector.
+For additional information, contact your local Protective Security Advisor via central@cisa.dhs.gov or visit cisa.gov/protective-security-advisors Additional resources are also available at cisa.gov/hometown-security.

-The DHS Interagency Security Committee sets standards for security of buildings and nonmilitary federal facilities in the U.S. It offers an array of planning resources and best practices for implementing facility security measures, which are available on its website at cisa.gov/isc-policies-standards-best-practices.
+The DHS Interagency Security Committee sets standards for security of buildings and nonmilitary federal facilities in the U.S. It offers an array of planning resources and best practices for implementing facility security measures, which are available on its website at www.cisa.gov/isc-policies-standards-best-practices.
 Although they are designed for use at federal facilities, some of the concepts may be applicable to election infrastructure sites.

-CISA works with state election offices to develop customized "Last Mile" election security products to provide guidance to the local election jurisdictions and build resilience in election infrastructure.
+CISA is working with state election offices to develop customized "Last Mile" election security products to provide guidance to the local election jurisdictions and build resilience in election infrastructure.
 The Election Day Emergency Response Guide, a Last Mile product, identifies incident response steps for common incidents that may impact election infrastructure, such as weather, natural disaster, fire, targeted violence, cyber, etc. It provides 5-6 steps an election official should take if an incident is detected.
 It also provides the contact information for entities that should be notified and who could assist in the response and recovery process.
-To request or learn more about Last Mile products, contact electionsecurity@cisa.dhs.gov.
+To request or learn more about Last Mile products, contact the Election Infrastructure Sector-Specific Agency at EISSA@cisa.dhs.gov.

 The U.S. Election Assistance Commission (EAC) is an independent, bipartisan commission that serves as a national clearinghouse of information on election administration.
 EAC created Election Management Guidelines to assist state and local election officials in effectively managing and administering elections, including standards, procedures, and actions election officials might take to protect voting systems and related facilities and equipment from natural and environmental hazards, tampering, vandalism, and theft.
-Visit Election Management Guidelines more information.
+Visit eac.gov/election_management_resources/election_management_guidelines for more information.